 • USE : Bike and walk, cross country ski in winter.

-• TRAILHEADS : Begins at the Indian River Trailhead .5 miles down Indian River Road.
-Yaw separated path runs .33 miles until it connects to the main Cross Trail and it and ends at Kramer Avenue in Sitka.
-Many loops are possible to neighborhoods, ball fields, parks, and stores.
+• TRAILHEADS : Begins at the Indian River Trailhead 0.5 miles down Indian River Road near Yaw Dr. Yaw separated path runs 0.33 miles until it connects to the main Cross Trail.
+Cross Trail ends several miles later at Starrigavan Cove & the cruise ship terminal dock.
+Many access points are present along the trail.
+Multiple loops are possible to neighborhoods, ball fields, parks, and stores.
 See map below.

-• LEVEL OF DIFFICULTY : Easy.
-The trail is barrier free, but some grades approach 15% for short distances, but it is bike-able throughout.
+• LEVEL OF DIFFICULTY : Mostly easy, with a few moderate sections.
+The trail is barrier free, but some grades approach 15% for short distances.
+The trail is bike-able throughout.

 • TRAIL MANAGEMENT AGENCY : City and Borough of Sitka